Increase in radius of disc given stresses Solution

 Radial Stress: 100 Newton per Square Meter --> 100 Pascal (Check conversion here)

-Modulus Of Elasticity Of Disc: 8 Newton per Square Meter --> 8 Pascal (Check conversion here)
+Modulus of Elasticity of Disc: 8 Newton per Square Meter --> 8 Pascal (Check conversion here)

-Disc Radius: 1000 Millimeter --> 1 Meter (Check conversion here)
+Radius of Disc: 1000 Millimeter --> 1 Meter (Check conversion here)

 STEP 2: Evaluate Formula